DArena3/mbtatracker/README.md

 # HCS-Workshop-2

-# harvard_t.py
+# mbta_tracker.py

-A command-line utility that retrieves information about the upcoming Red Line train departures at the Harvard Square station.
+A command-line utility that retrieves information about the upcoming train departures at a specified MBTA subway station.
 Uses information on the MBTA's website.

 TODO:
-* Add support for other stations, not just Harvard
 * Use the actual MBTA API